Scottish Country Dancing Dictionary

 25-32 Reels of 4 across the set, but 1L and 2M don't pass the last left shoulder.
 Rather they curl, pulling back RS, to be back to back, with 1L facing the men's side and 2M the ladies' side.
 2L and 1M face out.
 3C and 4C dance similarly.

-33-40 1L following 1M, 2M following 2L, 3M following 3L, and 4L following 4M, dance a chase (6 bars) clockwise around the set (so 1C chases 2C who chases 4C then 3C).
-On the last 2 bars 1C, and 4C turn RH once and 2C and 3C a ½ turn (RH) to finish in a square set.
-The order from the top and clockwise will be 1C, 2C, 4C, 3C, and all the men have their partners on their right.
+33-40 1L following 1M, 2M following 2L, 3M following 3L, and 4L following 4M, dance a chase clockwise around the set (so 1C chases 2C who chases 4C then 3C).
+On the last bar 2C and 3C a ½ turn (RH) to finish in a square set.
+The order from the top and clockwise will be 1C, 2C, 4C, 3C, and all the men have their partners on their right, but finish facing partner.

-45-48 All turn partners twice or thrice with propelled pivot (RH) turns, finishing with all facing into the set and nearer hands joined with partner.
+45-48 All turn partners twice with RH and elbow grip and opening out to finish facing into the set with nearer hands joined.

 PART 2 (64 Bars with two 32 bar parts), begins in a square set.

-1-2 All set and petronella in tandem ⅛ around the set.
+1-4 All set and petronella in tandem using skip change ¼ around the set.

 5-8 All turn partners 1½ times RH and finish with facing in with nearer hands joined.